opencypher/cypherdb/src/content/docs/cypher/difference.md

 ### USE

 `USE` graph is not supported.
-For Kuzu, each graph is a database.
+For CypherDB, each graph is a database.
 You can use different graph by opening different databases.

 ### WHERE